 Perhaps most importantly, the prestige and perceived threat of Russian power was greatly diminished after the Russo-Japanese war.
 The Russian failure to defeat an Asian nation was humiliating and devastating to the Romanov dynasty.
 Just a decade later their rule would end.

-The Russians were held in such contempt that German war planning, including the famed Schlieffen Plan of WWI, accounted for the relative weakness of the Russians.
+Europeans held the Russians in such contempt that German war planning, including the famed Schlieffen Plan of WWI, accounted for the relative weakness of the Russians.

-The Japanese were catapulted onto the world stage with the victory.
-The confidence gained in winning the war would translate into more aggressive actions and spark further conflict in the following decades.
+The victory over a European power catapulted the Japanese onto the world stage.
+The confidence gained in winning the war later translated into more aggressive actions and sparked future conflicts.

 Though little known, the Russo-Japanese war played a large role in spurring on the events of the following decades.